Who we are

 Generally known as the “Old Aggies” the main aims are to continue the friendship and camaraderie developed amongst officers of the NSW Department of Primary Industries, often over many years of employment with the Department.

 In achieving its aims, the group organises luncheons in Sydney (December) as well as in the country, currently at Orange, Alstonville, Wagga Wagga, Laurieton, Gosford and Tamworth.

 In addition, a newsletter is sent to all members twice a year containing important information about members or items written by them, describing either their time in the Department or since leaving as the case may be.

 Membership is open to anyone who has worked for the Department or who may be invited by the committee to join.

-The joining fee is a very modest $5.00 for one year.
-This fee has not changed since 1982 when Old Aggies was founded.
+The joining fee is a very modest $10.00 for one year.

 If you would like to join or obtain additional information, contact: